ShayDvir183/Final_Project/README.md

     cd ./dev-apps
     docker-compose up

-<span> So We Got The DataBase Ready & All The Npm Packages Installed Lets Keep Going</span>
+<span> So We Got The DataBase Ready & All The Npm Packages Installed Lets Open New Terminal</span>

-    cd ..
     cd ./backend
     npm run start